 Most, however, go unnoticed.
-Spread throughout the Greek capital, among modern multistory buildings, the aesthetically ugly polykatoikies, some are vandalized — their walls covered with graffiti — and some are occupied by squatters, or simply left to their fate.
+Scattered throughout the Greek capital among modern multistory buildings, the aesthetically ugly polykatoikies are Greek apartment buildings, some of which are vandalized with walls covered with graffiti.
+Some of these apartment buildings are occupied by squatters or simply left to their fate.

-Born in classical Greece, exported to Europe and reintroduced in the modern Greek state in its infancy, Athenian neoclassicism gave the Greek capital city a unique style that made it stand out.
+Born in classical Greece, exported to Europe, and reintroduced in the modern Greek state in its infancy, Athenian neoclassicism provided the Greek capital city with a unique style that made it stand out.

 As the Executive Director at The Hellenic Initiative, a global movement of the Greek Diaspora, Poulos is a very busy man.
 Yet his fascination with the Athens architecture has often taken him to the most remote and un-touristy parts of the Greek capital.

 It all started growing up in New York, he tells Greek Reporter.

 “I grew up in New York in a house that was brand new—my parents hired an architect and built our house.
 And my grandparents house, my pappou’s house on Long Island was from the 1860s…it was a very old house, and I was always fascinated with it, I loved it.”

 This fascination made Poulos delve deeper into the history of architecture in Athens.
 “I was fascinated with the fact that at one time Athens was a city of one continuous architectural style.
 It was all neoclassical, from the most modest building to the grandest building.”

 “Antiparochi” destroys Athens’ neoclassical buildings